-As illustrated in the graphic below, the top seven ranked teams from the previous Rugby World Cup tournament, in Ireland in 2017, qualified directly for RWC 2021.
-These teams were champions New Zealand, runners-up England, bronze medallists France, losing semi-finalists USA along with Canada, Australia and Wales who finished fifth, sixth and seventh respectively.
+As further illustrated on the Qualifying Process page, the top seven ranked teams from the previous women's Rugby World Cup tournament, in Ireland in 2017, qualified directly for RWC 2021.
+These teams were: champions New Zealand, runners-up England, bronze medallists France, losing semi-finalists USA along with Canada, Australia and Wales who finished fifth, sixth and seventh respectively.

-Those seven teams will be joined in New Zealand by five other teams who emerge from the global qualification process: one from Africa, one from Asia, one from Europe, one from Oceania and the winner of the Final Qualification Tournament, which will feature four teams with a second chance to qualify.
-This is the first time in women’s Rugby World Cup history that a repechage has been part of the qualification process.
+Those seven teams will be joined at the tournament in New Zealand by five other teams from the global qualification process: one from Africa, one from Asia, one from Europe, one from Oceania and the winner of the Final Qualification Tournament, which will feature four teams with a second chance to qualify.
+This is the first time in women’s Rugby World Cup history that a repechage (Final Qualification Tournament) has been part of the qualification process.

 How teams qualified